Ben Luderer Dead, 30-Year-Old Dies From Coronavirus 3 Days After NJ Hospital Sent Him Home

 Ben Luderer, a 30-year-old high school teacher and varsity baseball coach in New Jersey, died of coronavirus on Monday.
 His death came three days after a hospital discharged him, according to a report from People.
 So far, 260 people have died from the virus in the state.

 Luderer’s wife, Brandy, said that on March 19 she tested positive for COVID-19, and three days later, her husband also experienced symptoms.
 On Friday, March 27, the coach’s symptoms got worse, and he received oxygen at the hospital, before being released with a Z-pack and other medications.
 On Sunday, the couple thought that Luderer showed some signs of recovery, but then he took a turn for the worse.
-Unfortunately, by 6 a.m.
-Monday, he passed away.
+By 6 a.m.
+Monday, he had passed away.

 The coach worked for Cliffside Park School District, which confirmed his death in a statement.